Cumulocity-IoT/cumulocity-iot-replacement-wizard-plugin/README.md

 > **_NOTE:_** We need to clone the Device Management app to add the plugin to it

 After succesful upload go to "All Applications" and click on "Add Application".
-Select "Duplicate existing application" and afterwards "Device Manegement".
+Select "Duplicate existing application" and afterwards "Device Management".

 ![](resources/Duplicate-app.png)

 Now select the cloned Device Management App and go to the "Plugin" Tab.
-Click on "Install Plugin" and select "replacment wizard plugin"
+Click on "Install Plugin" and select "replacement wizard plugin"

 ![](resources/Plugin-installed.png)